 The best day trips from Reno come with plenty of sights to see, things to do and tons of historical landmarks to uncover.
 Northern Nevada is rich in history that begs to be explored, so grab a snack for the road and get out there.

-From Virginia City’s historic district to the Nevada State Capital to Fort Churchill and more, Northern Nevada offers plenty of interesting landmarks to visit, all within a short drive from downtown Reno.
+From Virginia City’s historical district to the Nevada State Capital to Fort Churchill and more, Northern Nevada offers plenty of interesting landmarks to visit, all within a short drive from downtown Reno.
 Hit up all of these unique stops in one day or take it easy and check out one landmark at a time.
-Whatever your preferred pace, there are plenty of Nevada landmarks within a short drive from Reno.
+Whatever your preferred pace, the many landmarks of Nevada offer up some of the best drives from Reno.

 When you walk along the wooden sidewalks of Virginia City, you will truly feel like you’ve stepped back in time.
 Between Mackay Mansion, the Silver Queen Hotel, Historic Fourth Ward School and several other historic landmarks, Virginia City is reportedly one of the most haunted places in Nevada.